 A pretrial motion is a request by an attorney for the judge to make a decision on a specific procedural or evidentiary matter before the case proceeds to trial.
 Depending on the circumstances, attorneys may make motions orally in open court or submit them in writing.

+3.1.
 Motion to dismiss in Nevada

 A motion to dismiss is when a defense attorney asks the court to throw out some or all of the defendant's charges.
-Defense attorneys typically file this motion after the preliminary hearing in Nevada if they believe the prosecution failed to demonstrate "probable cause" for pressing criminal charges.
-If a judge grants a motion to dismiss, the charge(s) at issue will be dropped.
+Just some reasons for filing a motion to dismiss may include:

+3.2.
 Motion to suppress evidence in Nevada

-In Nevada criminal cases, a motion to suppress evidence is a request for the court to exclude certain evidence from ever being introduced at a Nevada trial.
+A motion to suppress evidence is a request for the court to exclude certain evidence from ever being introduced at a Nevada trial.
 There are various reasons an attorney can give to try to justify a motion to suppress such as:

-- The evidence is not relevant, or that the evidence's relevancy is outweighed by the prejudicial effect it would have on the defendant.
+- The evidence is not relevant, or that the evidence's relevancy is outweighed by the prejudicial effect it would have on the defendant,

 If a judge grants a defendant's motion to suppress certain evidence, then the prosecution will not be allowed to introduce that evidence at trial.
 This could hinder the prosecution's ability to prove guilt beyond a reasonable doubt and may sway them to offer a plea bargain to the defense.
 Often the state will dismiss the case altogether if its key evidence gets suppressed.

-When both sides agree on a plea bargain, the defendant will plead guilty or "no contest" to a lesser charge with a reduced sentence.
+When both sides agree on a plea bargain, the defendant usually will plead guilty or "no contest" to a lesser charge with a reduced sentence.
 This way the defendant avoids the time and expense of trial and the risk of getting a guilty verdict on the original charges.

+4.1.
 Examples of common plea bargains in Las Vegas

 For information about the California pretrial process, go to our information page on the California pretrial process.